Two-dimensional Asymptotic Generalized Brillouin Zone Theory

 The challenges in establishing the 2D GBZ theory may arise from several factors.
-Firstly, unlike the 1D case, the characteristic equation (ChE), considered to be the starting point for the 2D GBZ theory, is a 2D Riemann surface in 4D space.
-This makes its solution difficult to handle both analytically and numerically.
-Secondly, the shape of OBC geometry significantly affects the NHSE in two and higher dimensions~\cite{Kai2022NC,DDS2023PRL,Wang2022NC,QYZhouN2023C,WanSciB,KunDarPRL2023,YQarXiv2023}.
-For instance, in certain models, the NHSE disappears in square geometry but emerges in triangle geometry.
+Firstly, unlike the 1D case, the characteristic equation (ChE) contains three complex variables $E_0$, $k_{x}$ and $k_y$.
+Consequently, even for a given $E_0$, we are left with two complex variables and one complex constraint equation, whose solution is a 2D Riemann surface in the 4D space defined in $(\Re k_x,\Im k_x, \Re k_y, \Im k_y)$, making it challenging to handle both analytically and numerically.
+Secondly, the shape of OBC geometry can significantly affect the NHSE in two and higher dimensions~\cite{Kai2022NC,DDS2023PRL,Wang2022NC,KunDing2022NanoP,QYZhouN2023C,WanSciB,KunDarPRL2023,YQarXiv2023,Kai2023arXiv}.
+For instance, in the geometry-dependent skin effect~\cite{Kai2022NC}, the NHSE disappears in square geometry but emerges in triangle geometry.
 This suggests that the 2D GBZ theory, if it exists, will be highly dependent on the choice of the OBC geometry.
-One can even ask whether there is a universal 2D GBZ theory for all kinds of OBC geometries.
-Therefore, generalizing the 2D GBZ theory presents a significant challenge for theoretical physics.
+Therefore, even for a common Hamiltonian, one would need to study the 2D GBZ case by case, according to their corresponding OBC geometry shapes.
+Given these considerations, generalizing the 2D GBZ theory poses a significant challenge for theoretical physics.

-In this paper, we propose a vector field representation for the ChE to overcome the first challenge.
-This representation maps the solution of ChE for a given energy $E_0\in\mathbb{C}$ to a vector field on the Brillouin zone (BZ) without any loss of information.
-This reduces the problem of finding the 2D GBZ to the task of pinpointing suitable vector field regions on the BZ that is imposed by the boundary condition.
-To find these regions, we propose a {\em dynamical-duality method}, which allows us to precisely construct the eigenstates of the system under any OBC geometry.
-By analyzing a minimal non-trivial model, the corresponding GBZ is calculated exactly.
-Inspired by this model and its corresponding GBZ, we further propose a conjecture on the 2D GBZ for all 2D NHSEs.
-A corollary of our conjecture is that the region covered by the OBC spectrum on the complex energy plane is independent of the choice of the OBC geometry.
+In this Letter, we establish an asymptotic GBZ theory for the 2D NHSE, fully addressing these two challenges.
+We propose a vector field representation for the ChE, exactly mapping its solution to a vector field on the Brillouin zone (BZ) without loss of information.
+Based on this representation, the GBZ problem can be reduced to the task of identifying the boundary-allowed regions on the 2D BZ.
+To pinpoint these regions, we propose a {\em dynamical-duality method}, which allows us to precisely construct the eigenstates of the Hamiltonian with arbitrary open-boundary geometry.
+We apply our method to two representative models and obtain the corresponding GBZ exactly.
+The insights gained form these models leads us to propose an intuitive generalization on the 2D GBZ applicable to all types of 2D NHSE.
+Our theory essentially answers the crucial question of whether the exceptional points or the bulk boundary correspondence in the non-Hermitian systems are robust to the variation of OBC geometry shapes.

-{ \em Setup of the question.}---We begin with a general non-Bloch Hamiltonian $H(z_x,z_y)$, where $(z_{x},z_y)\in\mathbb{C}^2$ represents the non-Bloch momentum and can be expressed as:
+{ \em Vector-field representation of ChE.}---We begin with a general non-Bloch Hamiltonian $H(z_x,z_y)$, where $(z_{x},z_y)\in\mathbb{C}^2$ represents the non-Bloch momentum and can be expressed as: